 What about you?
 Are you searching for God?

 If so, two big questions need to be settled before you embark on your search.
 One involves critical understanding about God and His history with humanity.
-This two-part article series begins by focusing on this first question.
-The answer to the second question will determine whether you have any chance of finding Him.
+And the answer to the second question will determine whether you have any chance of finding Him.

 Question 1: Can you find God if He’s hiding?